 I chose Breedlove’s three-inch mount, Model #504, since the square hole is 2.1″ diagonally.
 The mount is bare aluminum, which I’m sure looks good in most applications.
 I wanted it to look as “factory” as I could make it.
 So I finished it with semi-gloss black paint, which makes it look like part of my antenna instead of a plate sitting on my roof.
 Some have said that it looks like a magnetic mount, except for the absence of coaxial cable.
 This mount is certainly strong enough to hold a large HF antenna, such as the Yaesu ATAS-120A shown on my Mk3 at the top of this page.
 I’ve decided to use only VHF/UHF in this car.
 So my 6/8-wave antenna is probably the largest antenna this car will ever see.

 The underside of the mount is relatively easy to reach.
 I did not need to remove the headliner.
 Instead, I simply removed the top rear trim panel and then separated the tops of the side trim panels to allow me to lower the aft 12 inches of the headliner.
 The working space is really tight, barely enough space to capture this photo, but everything is accessible.
 Disconnecting the factory antenna was a bit of a challenge when working in the cramped space.
 I don’t remember how I did it, but I recall viewing some YouTube videos before trying it myself.
+The first minute of this video gives good visuals.
 I’ve included a few extra photographs below.
 I left the headliner loose for a few days so I could inspect for leaks during rain and car washes.
 Breedlove’s mount seals nicely!